-Moreover, those that did survive creating their homemade BHO often rendered “poop-soup,” a nickname for low-quality extracts, filled with highly toxic mercaptan and uneven consistency.
+Moreover, those that did survive creating their homemade BHO often rendered “poop soup,” a nickname for low-quality extracts, filled with toxic mercaptan and uneven consistency.
 When these extracts made it to market, consumers had no idea what they were getting.
 These oils were surrounded in mystery and had unknown contaminants, namely residual butane.

 Safety and Regulation

 The innovation of BHO continued to take root, and soon extractors began using the appropriate equipment to prevent butane fumes from interacting with the environment.
 Closed-loop extraction changed the game for butane hash oil.
 More cannabis companies outfitted their facilities with closed-loop machines, and today most legislators have made closed-loop production a requirement for licensed cannabis manufacturers.

-These days, much of the cannabis industry is airing on the side of caution when it comes to residual butane in extracts.
+These days, much of the cannabis industry is erring on the side of caution when it comes to residual butane in extracts.
 While butane is Generally Recognized As Safe (GRAS) by the United States (U.S) Food and Drug Administration (FDA), most states have set their own residual solvent limits.
 Although states such as Washington have a limit of 500 parts per million, most extractors easily purge the solvents well below that limit.
 Municipalities set in place safety measures as well.
 In Colorado, BHO extraction can only be done inside of rooms that contain the proper ventilation and fire suppression controls to ensure the safety of their technicians.

 Since coming out of the caves of the open blast era, extractors have installed closed-loop systems to ensure safety and efficiency when making butane hash oil.
 Still, butane is highly flammable, and extractors should take precautions to ensure no harm comes to them during the process.